 - 2015 – Assistant Chief Constable – Prevention, Protection and Prosecutions

 Career highlights and achievements

-- Overall responsibility for leading Avon and Somerset Police’s response to the COVID-19 pandemic both externally and internally.
+- Leading Avon and Somerset Police’s response to the COVID-19 pandemic both externally and internally.

 - Giving evidence on stop and search to the McPherson enquiry as part of the report on the death of Stephen Lawrence who was murdered in a racially motivated attack in 1999.
 Later seconded to Her Majesty’s Inspectorate of Constabulary (HMIC) to report on recommendations being implemented by London Metropolitan Police.